OctoConsulting/OCP4.1/aws/install.md

 AWS, Installer-Provided Infrastructure (IPI) or User-Provided Infrastructure (UPI).
 See below for an example of an IPI install.

-To see a guided example of a UPI install, please see [Install: User-Provided Infrastructure](install_upi.md)

 ## Example: Installer-Provided Infrastructure (IPI)